Teachers

 Modern & advanced teaching methods

-As an MBA student you:
+As an EMBA student you:

 Work with real business cases • Are presented with numerous company projects • Finish simulations • Practice your networking • Complete individual assignments • Receive honest feedback from experts • Get personal coaching